edjohnso/biography/README.md

 software without the hassle of copyright infringement and the propagation of closed-source software drivers.

 Moving forward, Torvalds continued to work on his kernel with help from over one-hundred other contributors.
-By 1994, Torvalds releases Linux 1.0 with full support for the GNU software environment GUI with XFree86.[^f7] Already, many distributions of Linux were being produced by various teams and companies.
+By 1994, Torvalds releases Linux 1.0 with full support for the GNU software environment and a GUI with XFree86.[^f7] Already, many distributions of Linux were being produced by various teams and companies.
 Slackware and Debian are still well known today, while Red Hat and SUSE contribute greatly to the kernel and maintain their own enterprise Linux distributions.
-Within an additional four years, Linux would come to support many processors and would in turn be supported by many major companies such as IBM and Oracle.
+Within an additional four years, Linux would come to support many processors and would in turn be supported by major companies such as IBM and Oracle.
 Clearly, by this time, Linux was a well recognised and respected open-source project.
 Within the decade, Linux would grow to over two million lines of code in length with over 250 individual and company contributors[^6] from a plethora of countries.
 By 2011, it was reaching ten million lines of code and 1,200 contributors.